 I love Walking Mountains because of the team of professionals on the staff.
 They are just the best at what they do which is to inspire and teach young and old about the importance and joy of nature.

 I have been an original supporter of the Gore Range Science Center, now Walking Mountains, since its inception by Kim Langmaid.
 It is critical that everyone receives education about the importance of science if this fragile planet is to survive.
-Over population is straining all resources and the future depends on every effort to increase global as well as local understanding of the challenges facing the natural world.
+Over population is straining all resources and the future depends on every effort to increase global as well as local understanding

 Whether at work or in life, I am always looking for my next outdoor adventure or working on being the best steward of our lands I can .
-On skis, out on the trail, or out in the woods with my wife and two furry friends connecting with and protecting this beautiful place we call home is what gets me out of bed everyday.
+On skis, out on the trail, or out in the woods with my wife and two furry friends connecting with and protecting this beautiful place we call home is what gets me

 As an avid hiker, mountain biker, back country skier, leader in the green building/architectural industry and small business owner, Hans brings a diverse background in environmentalism, business management and sustainability to his roles as a current Walking Mountains Advisory Board and Facilities Committee member.
 He is a past Board member.